A delicious food haul awaits you!

 Also known as Sapporo Agricultural College Milk Cookies, they can be found in Kinotoya.
+However, if you book your Sapporo Agricultural College Cookies from Klook, you can easily pick-up from the airport instead.
 Make sure to buy enough of these as souvenirs or you might have people fighting over these!

 With a name like Haskapp Jewelry, the only way to describe this treat is exquisite!
 Crumbly, buttery cookies sandwiching a punchy sweet and sour jam surrounded by a coating of chocolate, every bite is better than the last.

 The jam is made with Haskap, also known as honeyberries, a type of berry that’s native to Hokkaido!
 Available at selected stores only is the Premium Black version, which uses premium dark cookies for that extra decadence.